-Cara Japon MBPsS, MBACP - Integrative Counsellor
+Cara Japon MBPsS, MBACP - Integrative Counsellor/Psychotherapist

 I am trained in Person-Centred Counselling, Cognitive Behavioural Therapy and Psychodynamics.
 I specialise in Relationship and Family Counselling, Dementia and mental health issues such as anxiety, depression, work-related stress and breakdowns.
 I also have vast experience of bereavement counselling.